Biochar in Agriculture Toolkit

 Farmers & Service Providers

-Farmers, ranchers, agricultural landowners, and their service providers can learn how to successfully use biochars as a tool for optimal soil health and crop production, while also helping their land become more resilient to the effects of climate change.
-When applied to soil, biochars address specific soil constraints, like low organic matter, low water holding capacity and infiltration rates, pH, and low fertility.
-If you are new to soil health, visit American Farmland Trust’s webpage with information on how to Improve On-farm Conservation.
+Farmers, ranchers, agricultural landowners, and their service providers can learn how to successfully use biochars as a tool for optimal soil health and crop production, while also helping their land become more resilient to various agricultural challenges, including the effects of climate change.
+When applied to soil, biochars address specific soil constraints, such as low organic matter and aggregate stability, low water holding capacity and infiltration rates, low pH, and low fertility.
+If you are new to soil health, or interested to learn more about it, visit AFT’s webpage with information on how to Improve On-farm Conservation.

 What is Biochar?

-Biochars are charcoal-like solid materials that can be added to soil to improve soil health.
+Biochars are charcoal-like solid materials with varied characteristics (there is not a uniform biochar product) that can be added to soil to improve soil health.
+Biochars can also be produced and used for other purposes like container production, water filtration, or in concrete and drywall.
 Biochar application as a soil amendment is one practice that can be implemented as part of a soil health management plan or conservation plan.
-Biochars can enhance the carbon impact of other soil health practices, like cover cropping and compost amendments.
+Biochars can enhance the carbon sequestration and soil function impact of other soil health practices, like cover cropping and compost amendments.
 Applying biochars can improve your soil health by increasing soil organic matter, adjusting soil pH, supplying and conserving nutrients, improving soil water dynamics, and supporting soil biological function.

-Biochars are made by heating biomass (e.g. wood, manure, crop residues, solid waste, etc.) in a high temperate, low oxygen specially designed furnace or kiln.
+Biochars are made by heating biomass (e.g. wood, manure, crop residues, solid waste, etc.) in high temperature, low or limited oxygen conditions, often in specially-designed furnaces or kilns.
 This thermochemical process is called pyrolysis.
-The feedstocks and pyrolysis parameters (temperature, oxidation, residence time) impact the properties of the final biochar product, like the ash content, stability, and particle size.
+The feedstocks and pyrolysis parameters (temperature, oxidation, and residence time) impact the properties of the final biochar product, like the ash content, stability, and particle size.
 The final properties of biochars, like total carbon, stability of the carbon, nutrient content, and pH, impact how biochars react in soils.
-Post-production treatments, like steam activation, combining with synthetic fertilizers, with manure or compost, or other chemical or physical treatments, can also change biochars’ reactivity in soils.
-A complete biochar analysis, which includes the properties listed above, should be obtained from the biochar producer prior to designing the application plan.
+Post-production treatments, like steam activation, combining with synthetic fertilizers, mixing with manure or compost, or other chemical or physical treatments, can also change biochars’ reactivity in soils.
+A complete biochar analysis, which includes the properties listed above, should be obtained from the appropriate biochar producer (refer to the Biochar Suppliers Map) prior to designing the biochar application plan.

 Benefits of Biochar

 Biochars add carbon to soil that is stable for 100s to 1000s of years and can be one natural solution for sequestering carbon and mitigating climate change.
-Biochars also improve soil water holding capacity and infiltration, soil structure, and crop yield.
-Additionally, biochars enhance plant growth which, in turn, absorbs more carbon dioxide from the atmosphere.
+Biochars also improve soil water holding capacity and infiltration, soil structure, soil health, and crop yield.
+Biochars also enhance plant growth which, in turn, absorbs more carbon dioxide from the atmosphere.
+Quantification methods for estimating the potential of biochar applications in agriculture, and in other industries, for mitigating greenhouse gases are being refined.

 Biochars also provide economic benefits in agriculture systems by reducing fertilizer requirements, irrigation water requirements, and increasing crop yield.
 Estimates of economic impact will vary by operation, the cost of biochar application, and financial assistance level.
 As biochar markets and financial assistance programs continue to evolve, better economic analyses will be available.